Dwight, Illinois: Growth of Dwight

 The first brick house in Dwight was built in 1872.

-In 1879 Dwight physician, Dr. Leslie Keeley, working with Richard Oughton, announced that he had found a cure for alcoholism based on gold chloride.
+In 1879, Dwight physician, Dr. Leslie Keeley, working with Richard Oughton, announced that he had found a cure for alcoholism based on gold chloride.
 The Keeley Institute soon became world-famous treating hundreds of thousands of patients including Elliott Roosevelt, the brother of President Theodore Roosevelt.
 Profits paid for the John R. Oughton House, on the south side of Dwight, which was constructed in 1891 and added to the National Register of Historic Places in 1980.

-in 1881, the Illinois, Indiana and Iowa Railroad was built east to west through the town from South Bend, Indiana, to Streator, giving it a second railroad station.
+In 1881, the Illinois, Indiana and Iowa Railroad was built east to west through the town from South Bend, Indiana, to Streator, giving it a second railroad station.
 This line later became part of the New York Central Railroad.

-By 1891 it became clear that the growing town needed a new main-line railroad station, and the C&A Railroad hired Henry Ives Cobb to design the building.
+By 1891, it became clear that the growing town needed a new main-line railroad station, and the C&A Railroad hired Henry Ives Cobb to design the building.
 The result was a splendid Richardsonian Romanesque edifice, which in 1982 was added to the National Register of Historic Places as the Dwight Railroad Station.
 Another new downtown building now on the National Register was the Frank L. Smith Bank, opened in 1906, which was designed by Frank Lloyd Wright.

 In 1906, the Bloomington, Pontiac and Joliet Electric Railway opened to the town from Pontiac.
 This was intended as part of a fast electric passenger interurban service from Chicago to St. Louis, but no further construction was done.

-In 1921 paving was finished on the Chicago to Springfield road, which in 1926 was designated as Route 66.
+In 1921, paving was finished on the Chicago to Springfield road, which in 1926 was designated as Route 66.
 The improvement of the road doomed the interurban railway, which shut down in 1925.
 In 1964 the first phase of Interstate 55 was completed, and Dwight became increasingly a highway-oriented town.

-In 1930 the state of Illinois established the Oakdale Reformatory for Women, which later became the Dwight Correctional Center, west of the village.
+In 1930, the state of Illinois established the Oakdale Reformatory for Women, which later became the Dwight Correctional Center, west of the village.

-June 2010 tornado
+June 2010 tornadoes

-On June 5, 2010, an EF-3 tornado ripped through Streator and later Dwight.
+On June 5, 2010, an EF2 tornado ripped through Dwight.
 As described by one reporter who covered the disaster, the tornado "literally rearranged these towns of Dwight and Streator, with the worst damage in mobile home parks and downtown Streator.
 The residents of Dwight are thankful for the fact that the tornado largely spared their town."
+After the Dwight EF2, an EF0 tornado would occur north of town causing damage to trees and would derail a train, then it crossed Interstate 55 before dissipating.